devgoe01/ieee_frontend_20241016/README.md

-sorry could not complete the tasks by other clubs,assoc i completed the sarc frontend task link for which is here https://github.com/devgoe01/Sarc-Frontend-f20241016 https://devgoe01.github.io/Sarc-Frontend-f20241016/my1st.html
+sorry could not complete the task due to tasks by other clubs,assoc and tut tests coming next week i completed the sarc frontend task link for which is here https://github.com/devgoe01/Sarc-Frontend-f20241016 https://devgoe01.github.io/Sarc-Frontend-f20241016/my1st.html